dinoboards/yellow-msx-series-for-rc2014/msx/apps/esp8266/app-manual.md

 Use this command to retrieve a file using the ESP8266's internet connection.

-> Please note, that this command can only accept `http://` connection - TLS connections using `https://` is not supported.
+> Please note, TLS `https://` connection are supported, but there may be some sites that the ESP8266 module's is not capable of retrieving.

 To Retrieve a simple webpage into a file called `home.htm`.